NiklasSchaaf/niklasschaaf.github.io/_pages/about.md

 Arctic background
 ======
-![Sarstangen by Erik Kuschel](/images/Sarstangen.jpg) Previously, I lived and studied on Svalbard in the Norwegian Arctic.
-Svalbard is a great place for geology and offers an extraordinary field laboratory for a variety of geological problems.
+![Sarstangen by Erik Kuschel](/images/Sarstangen.jpg) I used to live and study on Svalbard in the Norwegian Arctic.
+It is a great place for geology and offers an extraordinary field laboratory for a variety of geological problems.
 My MSc thesis for example, deals with the tectono-sedimentary evolution of  the Forlandsundet Graben, a transtensional basin on the west coast of Spitsbergen.
 During my time on Svalbard, I led several field campaigns to remote areas and accompanied field work of other research parties on many occasions.
 ![Polar bear guard by Jan Rhode](/images/polarbear_guard.jpg) The experience I gained working under harsh arctic conditions gave me the opportunity to join the MOSAiC drifting expedition.
-Aboard the icebreaker Polarstern, however, I was not working as a geologist but within field logistics and polar bear safety.
+Aboard the icebreaker Polarstern, however, I was not working as a geologist but as a polar bear guard.